 - Tea or coffee – for relaxation in the evening and in the morning when you look at the mountain tops 😉

-- Tools (to be shared between members, except for the spare room to be present to everyone)
+- Tools (to be shared between members, taking care that the spare space remains in everyone’s backpack)

 - First aid kit

 - Sun lotion

 - Photo / video camera (or phone only)

 - External battery – for phone, video camera, GPS

 - GPS or cycling computer (preferably with navigation included)